gustavohoze/GoWay/README.md

 ## 🙏 Acknowledgements

+* Special thanks to :
+  - Gustavo Ercolesea
+  - Adinda Meutia Rizkina
+  - Muhammad Rifqi Rahman

-* Special thanks to the management and stakeholders of Green Office Park for their potential collaboration or publicly available information.
-Also, Mr. Vovo, for all the carry.
+and the management and stakeholders of Green Office Park for their potential collaboration or publicly available information.

 ## 📜 License